derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-21/10/2023 16:14:01 : 3 Database Admins walked into a NoSQL bar.
+22/10/2023 16:14:30 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-To understand recursion you must first understand recursion.
+If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
+The rest of them will write Perl.
 <!-- replace-with-joke ends -->